metamuffin/discord-custom-embeds/source/secret_.md

 - sessionSecret: string - A random secret string
 - linkHost: string - Hostname for the link
 - projRoot: string - Absolute path to the project folder
+- allowUA: RegExp - A regex that matches all allowed user agents